Ford Focus ST Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimated insurance rates for a Ford Focus ST are $1,174 a year for full coverage.
-Comprehensive costs an estimated $206 each year, collision costs $350, and liability is estimated at $460.
-A liability-only policy costs approximately $510 a year, with high-risk insurance costing around $2,540.
-Teens pay the most at $4,598 a year or more.
+The average insurance rates for a Ford Focus ST are $1,174 a year including full coverage.
+Comprehensive insurance costs an estimated $206 a year, collision insurance costs $350, and liability costs $460.
+Buying just liability costs as little as $510 a year, and insurance for high-risk drivers costs $2,540 or more.
+Teen drivers cost the most to insure at up to $4,598 a year.

 Average premium for full coverage: $1,174

-Prices are based on $500 policy deductibles, 30/60 bodily injury liability limits, and includes UM/UIM and medical coverage.
-Rates include averaging for all states and Focus ST models.
+Full coverage includes $500 physical damage deductibles, 30/60 liability limits, and includes UM/UIM and medical coverage.
+Prices are averaged for all 50 U.S. states and Focus ST trim levels.

-For the average 40-year-old driver, insurance rates for a Ford Focus ST go from as low as $510 for a discount liability-only rate to a high rate of $2,540 for a driver who requires high-risk insurance.
+For the average driver, Ford Focus ST insurance rates range from as low as $510 for a discount liability-only rate to a high of $2,540 for a driver required to buy high-risk insurance.

 Use the form below to get customized rates for your location.